The NoZe Brotherhood

+History

 Founded in Brooks Hall in 1918, the society was originally formed as a joke regarding Leonard Shoaf, a freshman with a large nose.
 Shoaf's nose was of "such great length and breadth of nostril" that his friends proclaimed they could "form a club around it".
-The group was said to be named noZe just after Shoaf's nose, but all the members in the group had peculiar noses.
-The group was formed by a group of men who often met inside of Brooks and decided they wanted to create their own men's club, since the Baylor University Chamber of Commerce was the only other option.
+The group was said to be named Nose Brotherhood just after Shoaf's nose.
+The group was formed by a group of men who often met inside Brooks and decided they wanted to create their own men's club, since the Baylor University Chamber of Commerce was the only other option.

+In 1924, the members of the club began wearing noses, a different one for each member, as well as unorthodox costumes.
+This year, the club also began to accept members from dorms other than Brooks.
+Many of the real names of the original members are impossible to find since they are all given NoZe Brother names and were known by that.

 The society became a popular, irreverent campus fixture in the years that followed, poking fun at its rivals, the Baylor University Chamber of Commerce, appearing in Baylor's yearbook the Round-Up, and writing the occasional humorous piece for the yearbook or Baylor's newspaper, The Lariat.
 Targets of the NoZe Brothers' mirth have included Baylor's faculty, administration, the Southern Baptist Convention, various student organizations, and themselves.
-From the society's inception in the 1920s through to the early 1960s, members were open about their participation, but they now keep their identities secret.

-Traditions

-The society has always venerated its history and traditions through the observance of several key festivals and holidays.
-The oldest, the Pink Tea, has been held annually since 1929.
-Held in the spring, the event affords members the opportunity to hear the "State of the Onion" address by the Lorde Mayor, celebrate the history of the society, and hear one or more addresses by guest speakers (usually Baylor faculty) and neophyte members.

-Many of the real names of the original members are impossible to find since they are all given NoZe Brother names and were known by that.

-In 1924, the members of the club began wearing noses, a different one for each member, as well as unorthodox costumes.
-This year, the club also began to accept members from dorms other than Brooks.

-In order to rush into the NoZe Brotherhood, each potential new member had to submit an essay.
-Their acceptance was based on both originality and creativity.
-Each member needed to obtain and keep a 3.8 GPA, the highest GPA of any organization on campus many times.
-Each pledge class that becomes a part of the brotherhood is required to complete a "class project."
-This class project is basically a group prank.
+In the mid-1960s, the society's relationship with Baylor's administration became more precarious, due primarily to acts of vandalism: the repeated painting of a campus bridge in the traditional NoZe color of pink, followed by an alleged arson attack on the bridge, the details of which are disputed.
+The group was expelled from campus in 1965 for publishing curse words in The Rope, its publication.

+The group returned to campus in 1967, but as a secret society and changed the spelling from "Nose" to "NoZe".
+It adopted a guerrilla profile, crashing various campus events such as "Sing", Chapel, and Homecoming parades.
+In 1999, it was again banned from campus for an article in The Rope that was "racially insensitive".
+Although not officially recognized by the university, it is the oldest men's organization on the Baylor campus.